LonoCloud/lein-voom/README.md

 This version string includes the original semantic version for meaningful human consumption.
 The timestamp is included for a similar reason, as well as to maintain good sorting order.
-The git sha is the piece we need to track back to a specific commit and therefore the source code used to build it.
+The git sha is the piece we need to track back to a specific commit and, therefore, the source code used to build it.
 Note that `git-version` will refuse to operate unless the working copy is clean, to maintain the integrity of the git sha.